Xilinx-CNS/ebpf_asm/README.md

 If both operands have size suffixes, they must match; if neither has, then, **unlike most other instructions**, long (`.l`) is assumed.
 This is because these instructions, being holdovers from classic BPF, _do not have_ quad-sized forms (which would be rejected by the verifier).
+The displacement `disp` may be omitted from the latter form, and in either case does not accept a size suffix.

 There are other restrictions on its use: the destination register must be `r0`, `r6` must contain a pointer to the sk\_buff, and registers `r1`-`r5` are